Unnao: Kanpur Lucknow High Speed Railway

 Unnao will be the only railway station between Kanpur and Lucknow of the planned high speed railways.

 Road

+Unnao is the only district of Uttar Pradesh through which three Expressways pass First Ganga Expressway (Meerut To Prayagraj) passes through Unnao City, Second Agra Lucknow Expressway Passes through Unnao District, Third Lucknow–Kanpur Expressway Passes through Unnao City.

 The major national highway NH 25 passes through Unnao which has bypass from Unnao.
 The State Highway which is 78 km encompasses Unnao is in good condition.
-Lucknow-Agra Expressway India's longest access-controlled expressway passes through Unnao district.
+Agra–Lucknow Expressway India's longest access-controlled expressway passes through Unnao district.
 It is a six lane expressway.
-Ganga expressway will also pass through unnao which will enhance connectivity with national capital.
+Ganga Expressway will also pass through Unnao which will enhance connectivity with national capital.